perosa/COVID-19-FAQ-Chatbot/data/nlu.md

 - Is it dangerous?
 - Can it be lethal?
 - How bad is the virus?
+- Can I die from the virus?
+- Can you die from the virus?

 ## intent: faq/what_to_do
 - What should I do if I have these symptoms?
-- Seek help when sympthoms are present
+- Seek help when symptoms are present
 - What are cold-like symptoms?

 ## intent: faq/most_at_risk
-- Who is at most risk for contracting a severe case of coronavirus?
+- Who is at most risk for contracting a severe case of Corona virus?
-- Which categoties of people are more at risk?
+- Which categories of people are more at risk?
 - who is most at danger?

 ## intent: faq/poultry